IT2810/it2810-webutvikling-h18-prosjekt-3-12/README.md

 - We've used expo-cli during the development of the application
 - The application uses AsyncStorage to store data locally.
--We've used several 3rd party react native components like Modal and React Navigation.
+- We've used several 3rd party react native components like Modal and React Navigation.

 #### Platform